Medicare Part D - Things to Know Before Signing Up

 The following is a list of things all Medicare beneficiaries should know before signing up for Medicare Part D Prescription Drug Plan (PDP):

 - Participation in the Medicare Part D program is voluntary.
-If you don't do anything, your existing outpatient prescription drug coverage and Medicare supplement policy will remain the same.

 - You do not have to enroll in Medicare Part D in order to keep your existing Medicare Part A and Part B coverage.